 If you've read the above and wish to move, the first step will be to complete the required forms for your assessment session.

-All forms must be completed at least 48 hours prior to the scheduled session.
+All forms must be completed prior to the scheduling the session.

 I will use this information to guide the letter-writing session and will pre-write some of the letter in advance.

 If you are seeing a therapist or psychiatric provider, I will also send a release of information to be completed before the appointment.
 It's entirely your choice whether or not to sign the release, but I require it in order for me to write the letter.

 After the forms are submitted, you'll receive a link to schedule the assessment session.

 Assessment appointments are currently held on Mondays from 12-3pm.
 Appointments are typically booked out 2-3 weeks and availability is limited.

 Assessment appointments are held on a HIPAA-secure version of Google Meet and both audio and video are required for the appointment.

 During the session we'll review any necessary pieces of information from the forms, and review the letter together.

 After the letter is completed, I securely send the letter to you by email.